the-engine-room/2015/_posts/2015-12-14-retrospective.md

 __Ndifuna Ukwazi (South Africa)__ - A team of advocates based in Cape Town, South Africa.
 They use research and strategic litigation to campaign for justice and equality in poor and working class communities.
 Matchbox helped NU build a platform that monitors the accessibility of municipalities’ service delivery agreement contracts and other public information, and compares municipalities’ compliance on FOI laws against each other.
 We wrote about it here.
 The website is available [here](http://muni.compliancetracker.org.za/).

-### Other Project-based, holistic, strategic and technical support
+### other project-based, holistic, strategic and technical support

 Our direct support to partners is a critical part of our work.
 It creates impact and it keeps us connected to the real world problems organizations are facing so we can better target our research and programmatic activities.
 Our direct support activities can be grouped according to two main types: project-based, holistic strategic and technical support, and supporting partners to design engagement with their communities in workshops.